Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Numerical results

 \subsection{Parameter Sensitivity Test on The Time Flexibility}

-In order to investigate the impact of different length of time flexibility on the reduction of operation cost, and the delivery fee saving, we conduct 3 sets of experiments by increasing the value of $\delta$ from 0.5 hour to 1.5 hour\footnote{In Fig.\ref{Performance-TF-differentWidth-cost} and \ref{Performance-TF-differentWidth-fee}, $\delta$ denotes the upper bound of the time flexibility $\bar{\delta}$.}.
-As shown in Fig.\ref{Performance-TF-differentWidth-cost}, the operation cost becomes smaller with the increase of $\delta$ over all instances, which reveals that the operation cost can be further reduced with more time flexibility obtained.
-As a result, the larger value of time flexibility will enable the customers to obtain the larger delivery fee saving, which is validated in Fig.\ref{Performance-TF-differentWidth-fee}.
+To explore the impact of time flexibility on the operation cost reduction, and the delivery fee saving, we conduct 3 sets of simulation experiments with the increasing value of $\bar{\delta}$ from 0.5 hour to 1.5 hour.
+In Fig.~\ref{Performance-TF-differentWidth-cost}, the operation cost decrease with the increase of $\bar{\delta}$ over all instances, which reveals that more time flexibility is beneficial for the reduction of operation cost.
+As a result, the larger time flexibility helps the customers save more delivery fee, which is validated in Fig.~\ref{Performance-TF-differentWidth-fee}.